日本語 English

 Fixed Compensation

 This will be paid as a fixed monthly amount.
-The execution, supervision, and representation portions of the existing fixed compensation are separated to strengthen governance.
+The execution, supervision, and representation portions of the fixed compensation for members of the board (excluding Member of the Board, Chairman) and Executive Officers are separated to strengthen governance and create a compensation structure that is easy to understand.
 The amount paid for the execution portion differs according to each position.
-The amounts paid for the supervision and representation portions are uniformly the same regardless of position, and are set based on MCI’s approach to representation and supervision, and data from an external research organization.
+The amounts paid for the supervision and representation portions are uniformly the same regardless of position.
+Member of the Board, Chairman, Outside Members of the Board, Corporate Auditors and Outside Corporate Auditors shall be paid in the form of fixed compensation different from the above.

 Bonuses